ToshioCP/Gtk4-tutorial/gfm/sec23.md

 #include <pango/pango.h>

 // Pango font description to CSS style string
-// Returned string is owned by the caller.
-The caller should free it when it becomes useless.
+// The returned string is owned by the caller.
+The caller should free it when it is no longer needed.

 char*
 pfd2css (PangoFontDescription *pango_font_desc);